Piorum/ProfessionsLevelerX/README.md

 A "Working" WoW addon for SoD that calculates effective craft costs for trainable items.

 MAJOR WIP
---Need to add common vendor items to known prices list --Need to add profession items to the profession.lua files
+--Need to add profession items to the profession.lua files

 -Minor/Long-Term